 - Place the plant near a window but stay away from direct sunlight.
 Too much direct sunlight might burn the leaves, so opt for a room with bright light instead of direct sunlight.

-How to Fix an Underwatering Issue with a Boston Fern
+How to Fix an Underwatering Issue with a this plant

 Flower buds might drop more rapidly, which is usually one of the first signs that the plant is not receiving adequate water or too much sunlight.
 Either way, you want to increase the moisture that this plant gets.
 Here are some tips below to consider to give it more water.